Treatment for Sleep Apnea Hampton Roads, VA

 How do I get an oral appliance for my sleep apnea?

 Treatment of Sleep Apnea requires a full team approach.
-Dentists cannot make a diagnosis of Obstructive Sleep Apnea.
-OSA is a common disease.
-However, we need to rule out many other diseases, including some that are more dangerous than OSA, through a face-to-face medical evaluation.
+Dentists cannot diagnose Obstructive Sleep Apnea (OSA), which is a common disease.
+However, a face-to-face medical evaluation is necessary to rule out many other diseases, including some that are more dangerous than OSA.

 The first step in getting treatment for snoring or sleep apnea is to obtain an evaluation by a sleep physician.
 They will provide a formal diagnosis and prescription based on your sleep study.
 We work with many reputable physicians and can help you with the selection process!

 After a consultation with your sleep physician, Dr. Harper will determine if you are a good candidate for oral appliance therapy.
+Depending on your case, we will use different oral devices for sleep apnea.
 You and your physician may decide that oral appliance therapy may be a good treatment option for you.

-Your consultation with Dr. Harper will include a thorough evaluation and discussion about which oral appliance will work best for you.
-Not everyone will use the same type of appliance!
-Then he will discuss what you may expect with treatment.
-Once we have achieved success with the oral appliance, you will see your physician for a follow-up evaluation.
+Your consultation with Dr. Harper will include a thorough evaluation and discussion about which oral appliance will work best for you—not everyone uses the same type of appliance!
+Then, he will discuss what you may expect with treatment.
+Once we have succeeded with the oral appliance, you will see your physician for a follow-up evaluation.

 How does an oral appliance work?